segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 There are a lot of skills on the technical list, it's long, and it keeps growing because technology moves ahead.

-However, the one provided here is shorter and highly recommended for Juniors:
+However, the one provided here is shorter and highly list recommended for Juniors:

+- Programming Paradigms
+  + Imperative
+  + Declarative
+  + Object Oriented
 - Data Structure and Algorithms
   + Arrays
   + Lists
   + Trees
+  + Search
+  + Recursion
 - Programming Languages
   + Java
   + Python
-- Programming Paradigms
-  + Imperative
-  + Declarative
-  + Object Oriented
 - Testing
   + Unit Testing
   + Integration Testing
   + Acceptance Testing
-- Frameworks
-  + Spring
-  + Django
 - Development Methodologies
   + Waterfall
   + Scrum
-  + Kamban
+  + Kanban
 - Development Principles
   + KISS
   + YAGNI
   + DRY
+- Design Patterns
+  + Implementation patterns
+    * Creational
+    * Structural
+    * Behavioral
+- Database
+  + NO-SQL
+    * MongoDB
+  + SQL
+    * PostgresSQL
+    * MySQL
+- APIs
+  + REST API
+- Authentication
+  + Basci Auth
+  + Digest Auth

 The order of the above list defines the order in which someone should start mastering the technical skills.